trans-travel/trans-travel/us/ok.md

  * [Oklahoma Prison Manual on Trans Prisoners](https://oklahoma.gov/content/dam/ok/en/doc/documents/policy/section-14/op140147.pdf)

 ## General Safety

+The executive order that defines sex/gender on the basis of sex assigned at birth.
+This places trans people at risk when using state facilities and interacting with state government.

 The state has a law that prevents instruction on sexual orientation in schools (and requires students be taught that avoiding gay sex will